-Pin Number QFN-24 Pin Number TSSOP-24 Pin Name Description 1, 6, 13, 18 3, 10, 15, 22 PVIN Power Supply Voltage (Input): Requires bypass capacitor to GND.
-17 2 SVIN Signal Power Supply Voltage (Input): Requires bypass capacitor to GND.
-2 11 EN/DLY EN/DLY (Input): When this pin is pulled higher than the enable threshold, the part will start up.
-Below this voltage, the device is in its low quiescent current mode.
-The pin has a 1 μ A current source charging it to V{IN} .
+Pin Number Pin Name Description 1, 6, 13, 18 PVIN Power Supply Voltage (Input): Requires bypass capacitor to GND.
+17 SVIN Signal Power Supply Voltage (Input): Requires bypass capacitor to GND.
+2 EN/DLY Enable/Delay (Input): When this pin is pulled higher than the enable threshold, the part will start up.
+Below this voltage the device is in its low quiescent current mode.
+The pin has a 1 $\mu$ A current source charging it to V IN .
 By adding a capacitor to this pin a delay may easily be generated.
-The enable function will not operate with an input voltage lower than the min specified voltage.
-4 13 RC Ramp Control: Capacitor to ground from this pin determines slew rate of output voltage during start-up.
-This can be used for tracking capability as well as soft start.
-RC pin cannot be left floating.
-Use a minimum capacitor value of 220 pF or larger.
-14 23 FB Feedback: Input to the error amplifier, connect to the external resistor divider network to set the output voltage.
-15 24 COMP Compensation pin (Input): Place a RC network to GND to compensate the device, see applications section.
-5 14 POR/PG Power-on-Reset (Output): Open-drain output device indicates when the output is out of regulation and is active after the delay set by the DELAY pin.
-7, 12, 19, 24 4, 9, 16, 21 PGND Power Ground (Signal): Ground 16 1 SGND Signal Ground (Signal): Ground 3 12 DELAY DELAY (Input): Capacitor to ground sets internal delay timer.
-Timer delays power-on-reset (POR) output at turn-on and ramp down at turn-off.
-8, 9, 10, 11, 20, 21, 22, 23 5, 6, 7, 8, 17, 18 19, 20 SW Switch (Output): Internal power MOSFET output switches.
-EP EP GND Exposed Pad (Power): Must make a full connection to a GND plane for full output power to be realized.
+The enable function will not operate with an input voltage lower than the min specified.
+4 RC Ramp Control: A capacitor to ground from this pin determines the slew rate of the output voltage during start-up.
+This can be used for tracking capability as well as soft-start.
+14 FB Feedback: Input to the error amplifier.
+Connect to the external resistor divider network to set the output voltage.
+15 COMP Compensation pin (Input): Place a RC network to GND to compensate the device, see the Applications section.
+5 POR/PG Power-on-Reset (Output): Open-drain output device indicates when the output is out of regulation and is active after the delay set by the DELAY pin.
+7, 12, 19, 24 PGND Power Ground (Signal): Ground 16 SGND Signal Ground (Signal): Ground 3 DELAY Delay (Input): Capacitor to ground sets internal delay timer.
+Timer delays power-on reset (POR) output at turn-on and ramp down at turn-off.
+8, 9, 10, 11, 20, 21, 22, 23 SW Switch (Output): Internal power MOSFET output switches.
+EP GND Exposed Pad (Power): Must make a full connection to a GND plane for full output power to be realized.